Don’t Overplan – Optimize

 “So what’s the better approach?” clients ask.

-At Blueback Global, we prioritize providing a one-stop shop service and a central point of leadership and project management for companies.
+At Blueback Global, we prioritize providing a one-stop-shop service and a central point of leadership and project management for companies.
 Functionally, this means that companies can avoid the organizational pitfalls of having multiple departments represented in standing, weekly meetings.
 This also means that internal teams don’t need to build complicated checklists and workflow plans to map expansion steps.
 We help clients avoid spending more time managing document version control and bringing static Excel checklists up to date than actually delivering work.

 The right international service provider leads the organizational charge.
 They create and complete project milestones and can engage efficiently with a client’s lead point of contact.
-This individual will be tasked with certain departmental to-dos and, when required, the service provider will organize touchpoints with line of business leadership as needed.
+This individual will be tasked with certain departmental to-dos and, when required, the service provider will organize touchpoints with a line of business leadership as needed.
 Decision making is usually clear enough that a provider can handle the day-to-day tasks independently.
 They don’t need the C-suite around the table.
-This keeps expansion moving and avoids project decisions having to compete with calendars, bandwidth and other scarce resources for top leaders internally.
+This keeps expansion moving and avoids project decisions having to compete with calendars, bandwidth, and other scarce resources for top leaders internally.

 In an HBR article titled (smartly), How To Finally Kill The Useless Recurring Meeting, Ryan Fuller writes that a major cost and productivity waster for most companies are meetings with too many attendees.
-Bloated attendance means bigger meetings, more time consumed and less efficient interactions.
+Bloated attendance means bigger meetings, more time consumed, and less efficient interactions.

 Companies can optimize their resources and give hours back to the leadership team by acknowledging the true scope of needed meetings for a particular expansion project.
 Blueback can help this.
-Upon engaging, we run a diagnostic assessment of what needs to happen internally to support the expansion goal – whether that is to bolster payroll support in a new market, or take the company to dozens of new countries.
-We leverage our expertise to drive project planning and workflow steps, and recommend the most efficient schedule for internal interaction.
+Upon engaging, we run a diagnostic assessment of what needs to happen internally to support the expansion goal – whether that is to bolster payroll support in a new market or take the company to dozens of new countries.
+We leverage our expertise to drive project planning and workflow steps and recommend the most efficient schedule for internal interaction.
 Our team effectively has 24/7 coverage due to our international office staffing approach.
 And because our team stays in sync on every client project, we can work around the clock to move project items to completion.
 When specific issues need client input or to give a status update, we can sync with the project’s internal point of contact or bring in the subject matter expert for internal discussion.

-For many company leaders, it is their organizational instinct, ambition and leadership hustle that has brought them international growth opportunities.
+For many company leaders, it is their organizational instinct, ambition, and leadership hustle that has brought them international growth opportunities.
 These leaders have surrounded themselves with exceptional departmental leadership and the go-getter types that attract success.
-But sometimes, the best thing for these leaders is to set a vision for growth, find a capable partner and unleash them.
+But sometimes, the best thing for these leaders is to set a vision for growth, find a capable partner, and unleash them.